puppetlabs/puppet-docs/source/puppet/6.7/type.md

 it becomes doubly important to make sure the run conditions are restricted.

-**Autorequires:** If Puppet is managing an exec's cwd or the executable file used in an exec's command, the exec resource will autorequire those files.
+**Autorequires:** If Puppet is managing an exec's cwd or the executable file used in an exec's command, the exec resource autorequires those files.
 If Puppet is managing the user that an exec should run as, the exec resource will autorequire that user.